aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/_index.md

 </html>
 ```

-## **Opening and saving a File**
+## **Opening and Saving a File**
-With Aspose.Cells, it is simple to open, save and manage Excel files.
+With Aspose.Cells, it is simple to open, save, and manage Excel files.

 ```html
 <!DOCTYPE html>